branch

 Automatic Weaving

-When a branch is created at a commit between the merge-base and HEAD, git-loom automatically weaves it into the integration branch — restructuring the linear history into a merge-based topology.
+When a branch is created at a commit on the first-parent line from HEAD to the merge-base, git-loom automatically weaves it into the integration branch — restructuring the linear history into a merge-based topology.

 Before (linear):